Sharp Fuss-Catalan thresholds in graph bootstrap percolation

-On the other hand, if $r\ge5$, the connection to the $(r-2)$-neighbor dynamics breaks down, and $K_r$-percolation on $\Gnp$ exhibits qualitatively different behavior.
-More specifically, $K_4$-percolation, like most forms of bootstrap percolation, spreads by {\it nucleation}, meaning that when $\cG_{n,p}$ percolates it has percolating subgraphs of all orders.
-However, when $r\ge5$, near criticality $\Gnp$ has no $K_r$-percolating subgraphs of order $1 \ll k\le n^c$, for some $0<c<1$; see Sections \ref{S_nuce}, \ref{S_ncs} and \ref{S_slow}.
+On the other hand, for $r\ge5$, the connection to the $(r-2)$-neighbor dynamics breaks down, and $K_r$-percolation on $\Gnp$ exhibits qualitatively different behavior.
+In particular, when $r\ge5$, near criticality $\Gnp$ has no $K_r$-percolating subgraphs of order $1 \ll k\le n^c$, for some $0<c<1$; see Section \ref{S_nuce}.

-Therefore, rather than studying $K_r$-percolating subgraphs of $\Gnp$, we carry out a systematic study of its {\it witness graphs}, that is, inclusion-minimal subgraphs of $\Gnp$ that add a given edge.
-The connection with the Fuss--Catalan numbers is due to the fact that the graphs that most efficiently add a given edge, which we will call {\it tree witness graphs (TWGs)}, have a certain $\left(\binom r2 -1\right)$-ary tree-like structure; see Figure \ref{F_KrTs} below.
+We thus take a different approach for finding the sharp threshold for the $K_r$-dynamics.
+Rather than studying $K_r$-percolating subgraphs of $\Gnp$, we carry out a systematic study of its {\it witness graphs}, that is, inclusion-minimal subgraphs of $\Gnp$ that add a given edge.
+The parameter $\lambda$ appears in the exponent of $p_c(n,K_r)$ because any witness graph for a given edge with $v$ additional vertices contains at least $\lambda v+1$ edges.
+The constant $\gamma$ that appears in $p_c(n,K_r)$ is connected to the Fuss–Catalan numbers since the graphs that most efficiently add a given edge, which we will call {\it tree witness graphs (TWGs)}, have a certain $\left(\binom r2 -1\right)$-ary tree-like structure; see Figure \ref{F_KrTs} below.